Call Today! 888-234-8376

 The main point of this article is to help shed some light on the differences between simplified issue and guaranteed issue life insurance.
-Both life insurance policy types provide insurance without an in-home visit from a paramedical examiner.
+Both life insurance policy types provide insurance without a life insurance medical exam.
 However, there are some distinct differences that you need to be aware of when making the decision between the two.

 With life insurance, there are numerous different choices that one must make.
 For example, should you be going for term life insurance or a more permanent life insurance option?
 If you go for the former, you then need to decide how long you want the policy to cover and this is before you even consider any riders you want for the policy.
 However, there is perhaps one decision that will go on to affect any others you make - guaranteed, simplified, or regular?

 As the name suggests, guaranteed issue life insurance is a type of policy that is approved regardless of your existing health condition.
 Why?
 Because there are no medical questions nor is there a medical exam.
 As long as the policy is available in your state, you pay the premiums and you qualify for the age brackets predetermined by the insurance carrier, the company is guaranteed to offer you a policy.
 For those that need to avoid all medical checks, this is a huge benefit.

 Anyone who has a pre-existing medical condition that makes it impossible to qualify for ordinary life insurance should consider a guaranteed issue policy.
 Further, consider this policy type when looking for final expense or burial insurance if you are older since it usually can be written for individuals up to age 85.

 Pros and cons of guaranteed issue life insurance

 - Health not considered